googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

 ## Overview

 When viewing your most visited pages in Google Analytics, it's not uncommon to see multiple different URL paths that reference the same page on your site.
-The following table is a good example of this and the frustrating situation many users find themselves in today:
+The following report table is a good example of this and the frustrating situation many users find themselves in today:

 <table>
   <tr valign="top">